Brain function relies on spiking activity under control

 generation of spikes requires the movement of

 charged ions.
 Thus, short- and long-term changes in

 changes in spiking behaviour (e.g. via biophysical changes in ionic pores or ‘channels’ through cell membranes), or by dynamic changes in synapses.

 To understand brain function it is thus critical to determine how the biophysical properties of neurons and their connections serve to govern network activity.

-At microscopic scales, the distribution of different membrane channels will be determined, and their properties will be characterised.
-Critically, we will establish for different brain regions how neurons combine their inputs to produce an output signal (“spike train”) for communication to other brain regions.
-These questions will be investigated with tools such as axonal tracing, electrophysiology, and optogenetics.
+At microscopic scales, the distribution of different membrane channels is being investigated, and their properties will be characterised.
+Critically, we are establishing for different brain regions how neurons combine their inputs to produce an output signal (‘spike train’) for communication to other brain regions.
+These questions are being investigated with tools such as axonal tracing, electrophysiology, and optogenetics.